meri-imperiumi/handbook/docs/systems/sails.md

 - [ ] Carry the Parasailor bag to foredeck and attach to mast
 - [ ] Roll in the genoa
-- [ ] Install the Parasailor tacker around the rolled genoa
+- [ ] Install tack lines rollers to the bowsprit
 - [ ] Install barberhaulers to the Parasailor sheets
-- [ ] Install Parasailor sheets and attach to tacker
+- [ ] Install Parasailor sheets and attach to pulpit
 - [ ] Set course to about 120° apparent wind
 - [ ] Attach the spinnaker halyard to the Parasailor
 - [ ] Hoist the Parasailor sock, keeping control of the snubber line
 - [ ] Cleat the snubber line to prevent accidental opening
-- [ ] Attach sheets and tacker to the Parasailor
+- [ ] Attach sheets and tack lines to the Parasailor
 - [ ] Drop the main sail
 - [ ] Attach a snatch block to front cleat and the snubber line
 - [ ] Hoist the sock in a controlled manner with the snubber line